AuPtZ/BenchmarkSS/www/tab_benchmark.md

 **1. Select a pharmacotranscriptomic dataset (PTD).**
 **2. Select at least two SSMs for testing**
-**3. Upload a oncogenic signature (OGS) representing a specific cancer.**
+**3. Upload a oncogenic signature representing a specific cancer.**
 **4. Upload at least one type Drug annotation file indicating the drug's efficacy in experiments or its approval status in clinic (e.g., FDA-approved).**

 #### Demo file provided
-Please be aware that OGS and drug annotation files can be accessed through the help button adjacent to the **steps in the left panel**.
+Please be aware that oncogenic signature and drug annotation files can be accessed through the help button adjacent to the **steps in the left panel**.
 <div style="padding: 10px; text-align: center;">
 <img src="imgbm1.1.gif" width = "50%" height = "40%" />
 </div>